cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Implement timer stop when ball is in cup (DONE)
 - no arm shells

 *Future Todo's*
 - create more formal handshake
     - modulize this so that upon reset / start of new scene / regular startup; the handshake will commence
+    - will also occur when one of the programs closes
 - organize initialization of packets and variables in one script / object
 - Put all global variables in ONE object / asset
 - go through scripts and double check initialization vals